h0lley/embeddedNimScript/README.md

 ## Version

-This is build for the nim compiler version 0.17.0
+This is tested with Nim version 0.17.2

 You may want to replace the copy of the stdlib when there are updates, but keep in mind that only certain modules can be used in nimscript.